Emergency measures to control wind erosion

-Figure 3.
+Figure 5a.
 Emergency tillage across 50 percent of the field.
 Photo courtesy of USDA-ARS Engineering and Wind Erosion Unit, Manhattan, Kansas.

 If emergency tillage is to be used in growing crops that are covered by crop insurance, producers should check with their crop insurance providers regarding emergency tillage insurance rules.
 Emergency tillage does not significantly reduce wheat yields of an established crop.
 Studies in southwest Kansas and Manhattan demonstrate that the use of a chisel on 40-inch spacing reduced wheat yields by 5.5 bushels per acre on the emergency tillage area, due to direct injury caused by the tillage action.
 Since the entire field is rarely tilled when performing emergency tillage, the overall yield reduction for the field will be less than 5.5 bushels per acre.
 In fact, yields in the untilled portion of the field actually can be increased by the use of emergency tillage since that tillage will reduce the amount of damage to wheat caused by wind erosion.
 The overall reduction in yield for fields that have received emergency tillage has been as little as 1 bushel per acre in the studies mentioned above.

 If 50% of the area has been tilled and wind erosion persists, the omitted strips can be emergency-tilled in a second operation to make result in full-cover tillage.
 If a second tillage pass is needed, it should be at a greater depth than the first pass.
+Under some conditions 50% of the field may not need to be tilled, but 20-30% tilled might be effective if there is some residue cover and lower potential for erosion.
 Wide-chisel spacings are used in the full-field coverage method.
 The space between chisel grooves can be chiseled later should wind erosion persist.